SylwiaGrudkowska/JDemetra-documentation/pages/quick-start/datasources.md

 {: .text-center.small}
 **Example of an Excel spreadsheet that can be imported to JDemetra+**

-Once the spreadsheet is prepared and saved, it can be imported to JDemetra+.
-For the instructions click the tutorial below.
+Once the spreadsheet is prepared and saved, it can be imported to JDemetra+ as it is shown by the tutorial below.

-<video src="/assets/video/Open_Spreadsheat.mov" width="610" height="343" frameborder="0" autoplay="false" controls="true"></video>
+{: .text-center.image-wrapper}

 ![Alt](/assets/img/quick-start/Import_spreadsheet.gif)

+{: .text-center.small}

+**An example of importing process for the Excel file**